satyndragautam/plotly-dash-app/README.md

 Upon reviewing the data from this source spanning the last three years (2021 to 2023), I encountered inconsistencies in some columns, particularly for data ranging from 2010 to 2020.
 Additionally, there was an overwhelming volume of data consolidated into a single repository.
 Upon closer examination, I realized that this data did not align with the specific scope of the project.
 Therefore, I made the decision to forgo the utilization of data collected from this source.
 Instead, I chose to focus on alternative data sources that better fit the project's objectives and requirements.

+I collected two kinds of data from this source.
+First kind was data by race, gender, and age-group and second kind of data was by age-group and gender alone.
+I utilized these data and provided insights based on these data in the deployed app.

+  ##### Facts:
+    - First kind of collected data contains 78 datasets
+    - second kind of collected data contains 13 datasets.

 <br>

 <p style="color: red;"> Please Note: As I began this project and notebook, each step towards the end of this notebook became a learning experience.
 I made sure to learn at each step, and then I applied those lessons to the next steps. </p>